MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-liberty-app.md

 In the directory *liberty/config*, the *server.xml* is used to configure the database connection for the Open Liberty and WebSphere Liberty cluster.
 It defines a variable `azure.sql.connectionstring` that is used to connect to the Azure SQL Database.

 The *pom.xml* file is the Maven project object model (POM) file that contains the configuration information for the project.
-The *pom-azure-identity.xml* file declares `azure-identity` dependency, which is used to authenticate to Azure services using Microsoft Entra ID.
+The *pom-azure-identity.xml* file declares a dependency on `azure-identity`.
+This is used to authenticate to Azure services using Microsoft Entra ID.

 > [!NOTE]
-> This sample uses `azure-identity` library to authenticate to Azure SQL Database using Microsoft Entra authencitation, which is recommended for security considerations.
+> This sample uses the `azure-identity` library to authenticate to Azure SQL Database using Microsoft Entra authencitation.
 If you need to use SQL authentication in your Liberty application, see [Relational database connections with JDBC](https://openliberty.io/docs/latest/relational-database-connections-JDBC.html) for more information.

 ### Build the project

-Now that you gathered the necessary properties, you can build the application.
+Now that you've gathered the necessary properties, build the application.
 The POM file for the project reads many variables from the environment.
 As part of the Maven build, these variables are used to populate values in the YAML files located in *src/main/aks*.
 You can do something similar for your application outside Maven if you prefer.

 #### [Bash](#tab/in-bash)